fluttercandies/flutter_candies/extended_nested_scroll_view/README.md

 [Chinese bolg](https://juejin.im/post/5bea43ade51d45544844010a)

 new ExtendedNestedScrollView
-# Example for issue 1
-# Example for issue 2
+# Example for issue 1 and Example for issue 2
 [Chinese bolg](https://juejin.im/post/5c42d91c518825261f73683b)

 you only need to care about pinnedHeaderHeight.